 The kivaloo data store

 Kivaloo (pronounced "kee-va-lieu") is a collection of utilities which together form a data store associating keys of up to 255 bytes with values of up to 255 bytes.
-It was designed to satisfy the needs of the Tarsnap online backup service for high-performance key-value storage, although it is not yet being used for that purpose.
+It was designed to satisfy the needs of the Tarsnap online backup service for high-performance key-value storage.

 At present, kivaloo comprises a block store (lbs) providing log-structured storage within a local filesystem; a key-value store (kvlds) which manages a log-structured B+Tree and services requests upon it from a single connection; and a request multiplexer (mux) which accepts multiple connections and routes requests and responses to and from a single "upstream" connection.